 Key Features to Consider:

 - Storage and Build - Fold-flat designs or models with cord wrap and plate storage help with space.
-Trusted brands like Cuisinart, Ninja, or Zojirushi usually offer good durability.
+Trusted brands like Cuisinart, Ninja, and Zojirushi are known for their durability.

 - Ease of Cleaning - Removable plates, drip trays, and dishwasher-safe parts save time.
 Cast iron and nonstick both require specific maintenance.
 Chef Tip: Avoid grills with hard-to-scrub crevices or non-removable heating elements.